Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Clear specific run-level formatting') and the resources ('paragraphs'), listing the specific formatting types (bold, italic, underline, highlight, color, font).
-It effectively distinguishes from siblings like 'format_layout' which likely deals with paragraph-level formatting.
+The description clearly states the tool clears specific run-level formatting (bold, italic, underline, highlight, color, font) from paragraphs, which is a specific verb+resource.
+It distinguishes from sibling tools like format_layout which likely deals with layout-level formatting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.